1937 24 Hours of Le Mans: Practice and pre-race

+Benoist had already taken the first Bugatti to Le Mans for testing, but the second car was not completed until race week.
+The race team were already in Le Mans when Veyron left the factory in the car at 8am on the Tuesday covering the 700 kilometres in less than 8 hours to arrive just in time for scrutineering.
 Delage driver Louis Gérard, to his credit, having never raced before put in the most laps of anyone to learn the circuit and his new car.
-The little HRG team, had a problematic week – the car was damaged in a minor car accident en route to Le Mans.
+The little HRG team had a problematic week – the car was damaged in a minor car accident en route to Le Mans.
 A plane had to be chartered to fly in a new suspension unit.

 The Bugatti team practiced their pit-stop routine on Friday night, and were able to change four tyres, replenish fuel, water and oil in just over 100 seconds – far quicker than other teams.
-They had also found a very impressive fuel economy of less than 20 litres/100 km (better than 14mpg).
+They had also found a very impressive fuel economy of less than 20 litres/100km (better than 14mpg) that gave it a range of about 500 km.

 Roy Eccles was supposed to be racing a Singer with his wife.
 However, after celebrating too hard on the night before the race, he was unable to take the start.
 His place would be taken by Freddie Clifford.
 Donald Barnes also had to rush back to London for the early birth of his child, so his place in the Singer was taken by his brother, and team co-owner, Stan Barnes.